coderefinery/testing/content/index.rst

 Software testing
 ================

+Have you ever had some of these problems?:

+- You change B and C, and suddenly A doesn't work anymore.
+Time wasted trying to figure out what changed.
+- There was some simple problem, systematically testing could have found it.
+- You get someone else's code and are afraid to touch it because who knows what might break.
+Plot twist: it's your own code!

+People have learned that some automatic way to check problems makes software development much easier.
+This lesson will talk about the places it's useful for research code, and how easy it can be.
-In this lesson we will discuss why testing often needs to be part of the software development cycle and how such a cycle can be implemented.
+We will discuss why testing often needs to be part of the software development cycle and how such a cycle can be implemented.
 We will see automated testing works and practice designing and writing tests.